-Tuesday, January 27, 2015|0 comments
+Tuesday, March 3, 2015|0 comments

-Jonny Greenwood’s soundtrack to Paul Thomas Anderson’s new film, Inherent Vice, is out now on CD and digitally, with the vinyl to follow March 3.
-An adaptation of the Thomas Pynchon novel, Inherent Vice, now playing in select theaters in NYC and LA, is set in the tail end of the psychedelic ’60s.
+Jonny Greenwood’s soundtrack to Paul Thomas Anderson’s new film, Inherent Vice, is out now available on two-LP, 140-gram vinyl.
+An adaptation of the Thomas Pynchon novel, Inherent Vice, is set in the tail end of the psychedelic ’60s.
 The soundtrack features nine compositions by Greenwood, an unreleased Radiohead tune performed by members of Supergrass, plus other recordings from the movie’s era.
 The New York Times calls it an "excellent playlist."
 Additional performers include The Royal Philharmonic Orchestra, Neil Young, Can, and The Marketts, among others.Read more|Journal Topics:Album Release Artist NewsAlbum ReleaseWednesday, February 25, 2015|0 comments

 Nonesuch releases HIVE1, the label debut from Tyondai Braxton, on May 12, 2015.
 Written and recorded throughout 2013 and 2014, the recording comprises eight pieces that were originally conceived for a performance work called HIVE that debuted at New York’s Guggenheim Museum in 2013.
 The work evolved into HIVE1, which is available to pre-order with an instant download of the album track Scout1.
 Braxton will perform HIVE each day of his three-day residency at the Knoxville Museum of Art as part of the Big Ears festival in March.Read more|Journal Topics:Album Release Artist NewsAlbum ReleaseTuesday, February 24, 2015|0 comments